RarelyCharlie/rarelycharlie.github.io/_howto/taglist.md

 If you are the owner of a taglist you can give some other commands in its control thread in the forums.
 Press the Post to Thread button to give a command.
 Tags must start with @, and if you include more than one tag they must be separated by spaces, in the usual way.

- - "Please add: " followed by one or more tags
+ - "Please add: " followed by one or more tags `*`
  - "Please remove: " followed by one or more tags
  - "Please remove everyone."

+`*` When adding a lot of tags, take care to ensure that they are all correct.
+The service does not validate them.
+Extra spaces, other unexpected characters, or missing @-signs can prevent the update from being processed in the way you expect.

 For any other maintenance requirements, to suggest a new feature, or to report a problem, please send a message (PM) to [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie).